bluerobotics/Cockpit-docs/content/usage/installation.md

       right-clicking Cockpit in your Applications folder, selecting "Open", then choosing to "Open anyway" if prompted, or opening the security preferences and scrolling down to "Allow" opening if there is no prompt.

+[^2]: Steam Deck users are recommended to use at least `v.16.0-beta.13`, as versions before this were [incapable of recording vidoes](https://github.com/bluerobotics/cockpit/pull/1974), and had performance issues.

 ### Application Updates